BCHoagland/Sutton-and-Barto/6 - Temporal-Difference Learning/README.md

 A SARSA agent tends to complete training episodes with higher returns due to the fact that it takes a safer path around the cliff.
 A Q-Learning agent converges to a lower average episodic return during training due to the fact that it takes a more optimal path around the cliff (the ε-greedy policy used during training causes it to randomly walk over the cliff more often than the SARSA agent does).

-This difference in performance can be attributed to the fact that Q-Learning uses the maximum Q-value of the next state across all actions when updating its stored state-action values, whereas SARSA uses the current policy to choose the next Q-value.
-Since the policy is ε-greedy, a SARSA agent traveling too close to the cliff will sometimes randomly choose the cliff as the next state and thus skew its estimates of the optimal Q-values.
+This difference in performance can be attributed to the fact that Q-Learning uses the maximum Q-value of the next state across all actions when updating its stored state-action values, whereas SARSA uses the current policy to choose the next action.
+Since the policy is ε-greedy, a SARSA agent traveling too close to the cliff will sometimes randomly walk off the cliff as the result of the chosen action and thus skew its estimates of the optimal Q-values.

 <img src="./cliff_walking/img/returns.svg">